RoboticsIOEPC/roboticsioepc.github.io/content/english/blog/achievements/ioe_robocon_2018.md

 draft: false
 ---

-Robotics Club Pulchowk Campus and Center for Applied Research and Development (CARD) has organized Robocon.
-Again in year 2018, our club has participated and the theme for Robotic Contest was “UJYALO NEPAL” .
-Special Thanks To our Mentor ‘Er.
+Robotics Club Pulchowk Campus and Center for Applied Research and Development (CARD) had organized Robocon.
+Again in year 2018, our club participated in the event.
+The theme for Robotic Contest was “UJYALO NEPAL”.
+Special Thanks to our Mentor ‘Er.
 Om Prasad Dhakal’, ‘Er.
 Bhoras Yadav’, ‘FSU Purwanchal Campus’ and Whole ERC Family.